-Fixed Term
+Fixed Term Location:

-Location:

-Centre for Mathematical Sciences
+Centre for Mathematical Sciences Department:

-Faculty / Department:

-Department of Applied Mathematics and Theoretical Physics
+Department of Pure Mathematics and Mathematical Statistics Responsible to:

-Responsible to:

-Dr Laura Cimoli

-Working Pattern:
+Professor Holly Krieger Working Pattern:

-Full Time

-The University of Cambridge has a Hybrid Working Policy that aims to enable as many staff as possible to work in a hybrid way if they so wish, whilst recognising that some roles will include tasks that can only be performed on University premises.

-Purpose of the role

-The purpose of this role is to support and maintain the University's national and international reputation for excellence in teaching and research.
+Full Time The University of Cambridge has a Hybrid Working Policy that aims to enable as many staff as possible to work in a hybrid way if they so wish, whilst recognising that some roles will include tasks that can only be performed on University premises.
+Purpose of the role The purpose of this role is to support and maintain the University's national and international reputation for excellence in teaching and research.
 Contribution to excellence in research will be as a member of a research team carrying out research at a similar level to that undertaken by lecturing staff and will provide substantial scope for academic judgement, originality, interpretation and presentation of results.
 The role holder will assist with grant administration and the writing of reports for funding bodies.
 Contribution to teaching will include assistance in the presentation of seminars and may include participation in the research group's teaching programme.
 The role holder will participate in the overall contribution of the department/faculty, as appropriate.
+Appointment Recruitment to a role at this level is determined only by personal merit and the application of criteria related to the duties of the role.
+Either, posts are advertised and an appointment made by open competition, or posts are filled by promotion from a role at the level of Research Assistant, All applicants are legally required to demonstrate the right to work/permission to work in the UK.
+The requirement for any higher level pre-employment checks is dependent on the role and is detailed in the advert and/or further particulars.
+Offers of employment will be conditional upon the satisfactory outcome of all required pre-employment checks and whether an outcome is satisfactory will be determined by the University.